Evaluating Constraints Over Trace Polynomials

 Note

-Now that we know the degree of the composition polynomial, we can also explain the following code:
+Now that we know the degree of the composition polynomial, we can now why we need to set the log_size of the domain to log_num_rows + LOG_CONSTRAINT_EVAL_BLOWUP_FACTOR + config.fri_config.log_blowup_factor when precomputing twiddles in the following code:

 // Precompute twiddles for evaluating and interpolating the trace